Pop-Culture | Posted by Julie Z on 03/25/2011

 Every once in a while, usually when 30 Rock is a re-run, I’ll flip over to the CW.
 And I kind of get the draw of the utterly escapist fantasies that shows like 90210 and Gossip Girl offer.
 Serena Van Der Woodsen / Blake Lively is like 14 feet tall with blonde hair that cascades over her shoulders as she effortlessly hails a cab on her way to a club – that just so happens to blithely serve the underage – in order to sabatoge another rich, white, tall, thin, personality-less girl in a plan that always seems to involve drugs or faked pregnancies or a trip to Geneva or something that probably could’ve been solved had she invited her nemesis to have a nice talk over …

 Pop-Culture | Posted by Markita S on 06/23/2010

 Being a Comfortable “Other”

 You live in a world where, from a young age, girls are taught that their appearance is valued above anything else.
 Girls must live up to this standard or the ridicule that follows will be a deserved consequence.

 “Too much advertising depicts women, and to a lesser extent men, as just pretty objects.
 Flip through the pages of Vanity Fair or even GQ, and you can’t help but feel all there is to life is pouting your lips, sucking your cheeks in, and looking pretty.
 Preferably with an off-camera fan blowing your generously conditioned locks,” says Paul Venables, founder of the San Francisco advertising agency Venables Bell & Partners.
 He’s talking about the growing societal problem that is the objectification of women.
-We need more realistic and positive images …
+We need more …